UffizziCloud/uffizzi/README.md

 Uffizzi is a cloud-native REST API for managing lightweight, event-driven test environments on Kubernetes.
 It provides Development teams with an environments-as-a-service capability, while eliminating the need for Operations teams to configure and manage test infrastructure and tooling.

 ## Use cases
+Uffizzi is designed to integrate with any CI/CD platform as a step in your pipeline.
 Example use cases include rapidly creating PR environments, preview environments, release environments, demo environments, and staging environments.

 ## Why Uffizzi?